-through (4), and (ii) the State Board of Education for its approval of the entire plan.
-The plan or the proposed modifications shall take effect upon approval by the State Board of Education.
+- through (4), and (ii) the State Board of Education for its approval of the components of the plan set out in G.S.
+115C-102.6A(5) through (16). - (c) If no changes are made to the plan or the proposed modifications to the plan after the submission to the Information Resources Management Commission and the State Board of Education, the plan or the proposed modifications shall take effect upon approval by the Information Resources Management Commission and the State Board of Education.